Sign In / Sign Out

 Studying abroad can offer you the opportunity to think about your identity in a new way.
 Racial and ethnic relations vary by culture, meaning that while you’re abroad you may be part of an ethnic majority for the first time in your life.
 Also, you could be presented with an amazing opportunity to connect with and learn about your ancestral history and culture first-hand.

-On the other hand, we recognize that students of different ethnic and racial backgrounds may have a challenging transition from your life here in the United States to your life as a student living abroad.
-People may categorize and interpret your race, ethnicity and other identity attributes quite differently than what you are used to in the U.S. There is the possibility that you may encounter microaggressions or overt discrimination.
+On the other hand, students of different ethnic and racial backgrounds may have a challenging transition from life in your community to life as a student in a different culture.
+People may categorize and interpret your race, ethnicity and other identity attributes quite differently than what you are used to.
+There is the possibility that you may encounter microaggressions or overt discrimination.
 You also may not be able to find culturally-specific products you are used to, like beauty or haircare.

-But do not feel pressured to mask your identity.
+But, do not feel pressured to mask your identity.
 You may find that confronting and coping with your adjustment abroad can be a positive growth experience, even if challenging at times.
-Also be sure to constantly stay in touch with your family, friends, and Study Abroad advisor.
-Use them as support systems!
+Also be sure to constantly stay in touch with your support systems: family, friends, and even your International Coordinator!

-You can prepare yourself for the situations you may encounter by researching the minority, majority, and plurality racial and ethnic composition of your host country and exploring its history of racial and ethnic relations.
+You can prepare yourself for the situations you may encounter by researching the minority and majority racial/ethnic composition of your host country and exploring its history of racial and ethnic relations.